ahmedelq/NattyNote/README.md

 [![GitHub issues](https://img.shields.io/github/issues/ahmedelq/NattyNote)](https://github.com/ahmedelq/NattyNote/issues)

 ## ⚙️ How it works
-Press `W`, the video will stop playing, a pop-up menu will show, write your note and press `Enter`.
+Press `W`, the video will stop playing, a prompt will show up, write your note and press `Enter`.
 Your timestamped notes will be shown at the bottom of the video.
 You can also press `Q` to take notes without pausing the video.

 ![NattyNote preview](https://github.com/ahmedelq/NattyNote/blob/main/preview.gif)